What do I need to think about?

 Deciding on a particular job or career can be a hard choice; there can seem to be a never ending range of choices and opportunities to think about.

 If you do have a fixed idea of what you want to do, that's great, but it is still worth gathering as much information as possible about your chosen job or career choice.
-Find out what you can do to explore your choice further here.
+Find out what you can do to explore your choices further here.

-If you are not completely sure what job or career you want to do, this can make it difficult to choose qualifications or training.
-If you are undecided, find out how to explore a range of jobs and careers or try a quiz.
+If you are not completely sure what job or career you want to do, this can make it difficult to choose qualifications or training, but keeping a broad selection of subjects can help until you firm up your career plans.
+If you are undecided, find out more about a range of jobs in the Careerpilot job sectors, look at the Job Profiles for lots of details or try a quiz.

 Whether you are clear about what you want to do or are just exploring options, it is worth thinking about what is important/not so important to you in a job.